 On Earth it responds to the tides.

-On the surface the poem appears to tell how to Ascend to the Magpie Bridge.
-What’s that?
-Well, the Magpie Bridge refers to an ancient Chinese legend of two lovers separated in different worlds above and below, and a flock of magpies that create a living bridge between Heaven and Earth so they can meet once a year.
+Are we supposed to Ascend to the Magpie Bridge?
+The Magpie Bridge refers to an ancient Chinese legend of two lovers separated in different worlds above and below,.
+It’s a sad story.
+A flock of magpies create a living bridge between Heaven and Earth so the lovers can meet once a year.
 It’s a beautiful story, scroll down to read it.

 In Qigong practice it is a traditional practice to rest the tongue lightly against the upper hard palate just behind the teeth.
 This connects the Yin and Yang channels in the body and completes the microcosmic orbit, promoting higher energy flow in the body.
 In turn, the enhanced energy in Du Mai and Ren Mai channels supports all the other channels, and builds optimum health.